radwinskis/GEE_UBM/readme.md

 > The combined snowmelt + precipitation dataset is processed manually for this project, as there is no publicly available GEE asset for this dataset. **Ensure the dates that you are running the model have corresponding snowmelt + precipitation data in the asset.
 If new dates are needed, run the `update_snowmelt_and_precip_asset.py` script.
 Currently the assets have monthly images from 2004 through 2024.**

 ## Workflow process
+**FINAL, MOST EFFICIENT AND GEE FRIENDLY WORKFLOW:**
+**1)** Use `run_ubm_complete_workflow.py`, which imports `generate_ubm_inputs.py`, to select the inputs to use for the UBM input collection, select the timeframe, select the UBM model to run, choose other available settings, automatically run the UBM model, and automatically export the UBM results (including the input data) as a GEE asset.
+**2)** Run zonal statistics on the model output for timeseries analysis (`UBM_zonal_stats_script.py` or `UBM_zonal_stats_script_resume_safe.py`)
+**3)** Explore data (`zonal_stats_plotting.ipynb` & `UBM_output_viewer.ipynb`)

+> The workflow was changed due to GEE asset quota limitations.
+Exporting the input collection in addition to the output collection as separate assets was reaching GEE limits for the number of available assets (exported images).
+The updated workflow computes the input collection on-the-fly and exports the input images with the output images as a single asset, reducing total asset numbers.
+Additionally, this workflow requires less user intervention and has more automation built-in.
+However, the scripts for this workflow are slightly more complex and will require the user to pay close attention to any changes to the script (although many checks are implemented to prevent issues).

+**Legacy alternative (not used for final workflow):**
 1) Define the input image collection (`update_snowmelt_and_precip_asset.py` & `define_and_export_input_collection.py`)
 2) Export the input collection to a GEE asset (`define_and_export_input_collection.py`)
 3) Import the input collection asset (`run_UBM_script.py`)